ATL: Essential understandings

 - Is it important that psychology makes use of the scientific method?
 Why or why not?

-Attitudes can be defined as feelings of liking or disliking toward an object, person or idea.
-You may have an attitude about Chinese food, your president or the concept of globalization.
-Our attitudes can affect our behaviour in both a positive and a negative way.
+Attitudes can be defined as feelings of liking or disliking toward an object, person, or idea.
+You may have an attitude about Chinese food, your president, or the concept of globalization.
+Our attitudes can affect our behaviour in both a positive and negative way.

 For a long part of psychology’s short history, experts argued whether behavior was the result of biological factors (nature) or environmental factors (nurture).
 Today, psychologists no longer believe that it is nature or nurture – but rather, nature and nurture.
 They argue that behavior is the result of the interaction of both internal and environmental factors.
 As a result, psychologists look at behavior through a number of different lenses.